Sangamker/Data-Warehouse-project/README.md

 * About Me

 Hi there!
-I'm Payal Sangamkar, I am an data engineer created this project to showcase the competency in SQL, ETL, Data analytics.
+I'm Payal Sangamkar, an enthusiast data engineer created this project to showcase the competency in SQL, ETL, Data analytics and reporting.